 Discussion

 The personality test presented herein, named Berlin multi-facetted personality inventory, was developed to cover the need for a tool which maximized the coverage of facets within the Big Five framework.
 Starting from a large online item pool, we have developed a questionnaire which assesses 38 facets with 202 items.
 The selected facets cover central constructs which are present in most Big Five models that include facet levels, as well as more peripheral constructs which could help to describe individual differences in a more nuanced manner.
 The first evidence of reliability, construct and test-criterion validity of the set of facets has been promising, according to the results presented in this manuscript.
 In addition, the Berlin Multi-facet has been developed to enable cross-cultural usage and to align with the principles of open accessibility, ensuring that researchers worldwide can benefit from this advance.
 These analyses also revealed interesting patterns of non-invariance, potentially informing cross-cultural research.
+For instance, higher factor loadings were found in the American sample for positively keyed items in the openness domain, whereas inversely keyed items loaded highly in German’s openness.
+This suggests that the indicators which reflect a low level of openness have a relatively higher influence in how this domain is defined by Germans.
+Also, non-invariant intercepts in conscientiousness were consistently higher in the German sample, indicating a higher baseline level in this domain for this group.

 Facet Structure